 Ray Peat Email Advice Depository Discussion/Comment Thread

-Finally, both pregnenolone and progesterone are potent enhancers of the enzyme 5-alpha reductase (5-AR), which drives the conversion of DHEA into DHT even higher.
+Finally, both pregnenolone and progesterone are enhancers of the enzyme 5-alpha reductase (5-AR), which drives the conversion of DHEA into DHT even higher.

 Here are some quotes from a study that first alerted me to to the benefits of combining pregnenolone with other steroids.

 Pregneolone--from Selye to Alzheimer and a model of the pregnenolone sulfate binding site on the GABAA receptor. - PubMed - NCBI